Engage Curriculum

 All learning experiences are underpinned by appropriate and meaningful communications and interactions.

 Learners will have a blended diet of teacher and therapist input throughout the week, both directly and indirectly.
-They will also access the community as much as possible, focusing on generalising life and functions skills linked to their EHCP and learning experiences.
+They will also access the community as much as possible, focusing on generalising life and functional skills linked to their EHCP and learning experiences.

 Implementation